nearspacelabs/stac-client-python/README.md

 ## What is this Good for
 Use this library to query for Near Space Labs aerial imagery by area of interest, date observed and other details.
 You can also use this library and your credentials to download Near Space Labs Geotiffs and Thumbnails for every scene we've collected.
 This client accesses [Near Space Labs](https://nearspacelabs.com)' gRPC STAC service (or any gRPC STAC service) for metadata queries.
 The best way to get familiar with the Near Space Labs client is to pip install the `nsl.stac` package and use the [Jupyter Notebooks provided](#running-included-jupyter-notebooks) (README.ipynb, Examples.ipynb, StacItem.ipynb).

+To get access to our high resolution Austin, Texas imagery, get a client id and secret [here](https://www.nearspacelabs.com/#nearspacelabs).

 ## Sections
 - [Setup](#setup)
 - [First Code Example](#first-code-example)